kevinrefermat/Sticky/README.md

 #### Advanced

-If your project contains multiple targets or your data model is a member of an external framework, it be be necessary to manually load and inject your `NSManagedObjectModel`.
+If your project contains multiple targets or your data model is a member of an external framework, it may be necessary to manually load and inject your `NSManagedObjectModel`.

 ```swift
 let persistentContainer = PersistentContainer(